 Everything I know as an educator I learned from my students — especially the 10 to 15-year olds.
 Teaching critical thinking, artistry, and communications leads to awakenings.
 It amplifies existing abilities and creates new breakthroughs.

-Introducing Open Space Education.
-We’re supported, in part, by generous grants from the Virginia Commission for the Arts and the National Endowment for the Arts, NextUp RVA, The City of Richmond, CultureWorks, Virginia Outdoors Foundation, and the Community Foundation.
+Open Space Education is supported, in part, by generous grants from the Virginia Commission for the Arts, the National Endowment for the Arts, NextUp RVA, The City of Richmond, CultureWorks, Virginia Outdoors Foundation, and the Community Foundation.

 In our classes, students cultivate connections between art, nature, and community.
 Senses are heightened.
 Skills are learned and sharpened.
 We prepare students for enhanced success in any endeavor or challenge ahead.

-Open Space collaborates with teaching artists for classes which draw directly from their passions, strengths, and experiences as professional practitioners.
+Open Space collaborates with teaching artists to co-develop programs that connect young people to the natural world through creativity.
 Classes meet year round and explore open spaces throughout the city of Richmond VA.

 With gratitude and curiosity,

 Elliot W. Eisner argues that artistry — the cognitive processes so important in the arts — are critically important in all walks of life (Scandinavian Journal of Educational Research, Volume 47, Issue 3: 2003).
 He recommends that artistry serve as an important remedy to homogenized and mechanized forms of education.
 When we examine education on the worldwide stage, it’s easy to see the focus on technical skills and production proficiency.
 Our classes cultivate the American tenets of adaptability and innovation.
 We value emotional intelligence as well as IQ.
 Classes explore inquiry, reflection, debate, and craftsmanship — culminating in an online exhibition.
 Class size is limited to 9 students for ample attention.